dkartaschew/halimede/README.md

 ## Standalone Installation

-* Windows - MSI installer will be available shortly, or extract the application from the zip file.
+* Windows - Use the MSI installer, or extract the application from the zip file.
-* macOS - PKG installer will be available shortly, or extract the App from the zip file and copy to Applications.
+* macOS - Use the PKG installer, or extract the App from the zip file and copy to Applications.
 * GNU/Linux - Download the *.tar.gz file and extract to /opt/halimede

+Stable downloads are available from <https://sourceforge.net/projects/halimede/files/1.0.0-20191217/>

 ## Eclipse IDE Plugin Requirements